Students who are eligible for Florida residency for tuition purposes pay a much lower tuition rate. See the current rates.

 - You are married.
 (Copy of marriage certificate required.)

-- You have a child who lives with you and receives their support from you.
-(Copy of your child's birth certificate.
-A copy of your most recent federal tax return that lists your child as a dependent may be required to show that the child receives more than half their support from you.)
+- You have a child, or other dependent, who lives with you and receives their support from you.
+(A copy of your most recent federal tax return that lists your child, or person(s), as a dependent will be required to show that the dependent receives more than half their support from you.)

 - You are a veteran of the U.S. Armed Forces.
 (Copies of military documents required.)